Terry Pettit Bio

 Terry Pettit brings a unique perspective to championship coaching, team building, and leadership training.

-As the Director of Leadership Academies at the University of Denver and Colorado State University, Terry served as a mentor coach to over one hundred coaches, team captains and emerging leaders.
+As the former Director of Leadership Academies at the University of Denver and Colorado State University, Terry served as a mentor coach to over one hundred coaches, team captains and emerging leaders.
 He also presents and conducts workshops on leadership and team building for some of the most progressive athletic departments, and corporations in the country.
 He prepared himself well.

 For twenty-three years Terry was the head coach of one of the most successful athletic teams in NCAA history.
 Under Terry’s leadership the University of Nebraska’s women’s volleyball team won twenty-one Big 8 and Big 12 conference championships while leading the nation in both All American and Academic All American selections.